reinderien/capmeter/readme.md

 title="5V/20mA = 250R ~ 270R" />

 Choose maximum R based on the impedance of the pins and susceptibility to noise.
-Anywhere above 1M doesn't work well.
+The ATMega specsheet lists a leakage current of up to 1μA at 5.5V, equivalent to a minimum input impedance of 5.5MΩ - so a drive resistor anywhere above 1MΩ doesn't work well.

 For good range coverage, having an intermediate resistor is useful.
 This resistor should be close to the geometric mean of the other two: